akshaygholap45/k8s-vm-cluster/README.md

 Upon successful execution of above playbook you will be able to browse your Kubernetes cluster using `ubuntu` user.

-Output: You would receive the output similar to below once you executed the ansible playbook `setup.yaml`
+Output: You will receive the output similar to below once you executed the ansible playbook `setup.yaml`

 ```bash
 TASK [worker-setup : Check result for cluster] *********************************************